Jamesbarford/holyc-lang/README.md

 OPTIONS:
   -ast     Print the ast and exit
-  -tokens  Print the tokens and exit
+  -cfg     Create graphviz control flow graph as a .dot file -cfg-png Create graphviz control flow graph as a png -cfg-svg Create graphviz control flow graph as a svg -tokens  Print the tokens and exit
   -S       Emit assembly only
   -obj     Emit an objectfile